River Gwash: Course

 East of Stamford, its course is now fixed, but it lies in a small flood plain which shows clear signs of the river's former meandering.
 The pasture fields include depressions that fill during wet seasons, forming oxbow lakes, though they are not of the classical shape.
 Near Stamford it is the parish boundary between Stamford and Uffington.

 West of Stamford, the Gwash crossed the Stamford Canal, requiring some elaborate hydraulic works.
 Although the canal has been dry for over a century, the Borderville weir has only just been removed, and some meanders re-watered.

 The river feeds the millpond at Newstead Mill in the parish of Uffington before entering the Welland at Newstead Bridge just east of Stamford.
 The confluence was restored in 2021 by the Welland Rivers Trust.

 Wildlife

 The river supports a wild variety of fish species, including grayling and trout.
 Chub and dace inhabit the lower length below Newstead bridge in Stamford.

-There are attempts to re-introduce water voles in the area.

-There are concerns about non-native signal crayfish becoming dominant in the river, and reports of a deliberate introduction.
+Attempts have been made to re-introduce water voles in the area.
+There are also concerns about non-native signal crayfish becoming dominant in the river, and reports of a deliberate introduction.
 The river has formed part of pilot trials of means to control that population.